Denise Scott: Writer

+Awards & honours

 Personal life

 Scott grew up in Greensborough, Victoria.
 She lives with her partner John, whom she met whilst in a clowning ensemble in Albury-Wodonga.
 She has two children, musician Jordie Lane and multidisciplinary artist Bonnie Lane.

+Scott was diagnosed with an aggressive form of breast cancer (HER2-positive) just before embarking on the Mother and Son reboot, and underwent chemotherapy while shooting.